EnglishMuffin17/encrypter/encrypter/README.txt

 Dependancies:

     - #Builtins
-        encrypter uses a small number of dependancies for utilities and debugging purposes:
+        encrypter uses a small number of dependencies for utilities and debugging purposes:

         1. threading